mbartlett21/featurescript-tutorials/slot-tutorials/tutorial-1/README.md

         "thickness2" : 0.1 * inch
 });
 ```

+> __NOTE__
+>
+> A __Query__, like `qCreatedBy`, is a way to refer to topological entities (vertices, edges, faces, and bodies) in FeatureScript.
+>
+> You can think of a query as an order form for entities, with one or more criteria that the specified entities must satisfy.
+The query itself does not contain the entities.
+Rather a query specifies a set of entities in a context (remember: the context contains all the geometry).
+When you pass a query into an operation function, that function uses the query *and* the context to perform the operation on the right entities.
+>
+> Other examples of queries are the two query parameters you've defined: `slotPath` and `partToCut`.
+These queries are generated automatically when a user selects entities, and stored in the fields `definition.slotPath` and `definition.partToCut`.
+The generated queries refer to the selected entities in a robust way so that features can be resistant to upstream changes.
+For instance, if a user selects an edge on the cap face of an extrude, then later flips the direction of that extrude, they'll find the downstream feature now has the same edge selected on the opposite side of the extrude, as expected.
+>
+> A query may evaluate to zero, one, or many entities.
+To see all the queries FeatureScript has available, refer to the [Query module](https://cad.onshape.com/FsDoc/library.html#module-query.fs).

 `"thickness1"` and `"thickness2"` specify how much to thicken on each side of the surface.
 Let's make the slot symmetric, and thicken each side by half the slot width: